 Proof of the fact that, smaller the country, bigger the power the monarch has.
 Sabah IV has full power to appoint and dismiss anyone on his government and is immune and inviolable regarding the law.
 He enjoys frequent trips to Oman, where he owns an island.
 He also is an advocate for women’s rights, an oddity in the Middle East.

 Qaboos bin Said Al Said, Sultan of OmanDynasty: House of Said Born: 1940 Reign: 1970 —

-He assumed power when he headed a coup d’etat against his father, who had him under house arrest.
+He assumed power when he headed a coup d’etat against his father, who had him under house arrest - his reign has considerable development in the sultanate.
 A classical music fan.

 Tamim bin Hamad bin Khalifa Al Thani, Emir of QatarDynasty: House of Thani Born: 1980 Reign: 2013 —

 He too took the crown after his father abdicated in favour of him in 2013.